Introduction

 The measurable results that arise from this are valuable for sustainability reporting and help in achieving ESG objectives.
 In a market where climate awareness is becoming increasingly important, this gives companies a clear competitive advantage.
 They can differentiate themselves from competitors and respond to the growing demand for sustainable products and services.

-Compliance and Voluntary Programs
+Compliance and voluntary programs

 The carbon market consists of two main categories: compliance markets and voluntary markets.
 These programs form the backbone of the global system for emission reduction.

-Compliance Markets
+Compliance markets

 Clean Development Mechanism (CDM): A UN program that certifies emission reductions in developing countries